-As previously presented in the last edition of this news release4, the ranking of the financing costs' median by activity sector differs from country to country and there is not a clear sectorial pattern (Figure 4).
-For example, France, Italy and Spain present similar patterns with the highest financing costs for the construction and energy sectors and the lowest for agriculture.
-At the same time, the energy sector has the lowest financing costs in Germany, Poland and Turkey, while trade and construction face almost the highest.
+As previously presented in 2019 news release4, the ranking of the financing costs' median by activity sector differs from country to country and there is not a clear sectorial pattern (Figure 4).
+For example, France, Italy and Spain present similar patterns with the highest financing costs for the energy and manufacturing sectors and the lowest for trade and services.
+At the same time, the energy sector has the lowest financing costs in Germany and Poland, while trade and services face almost the highest.
 So, there is not a particular sector that stands out for permanently displaying the lowest or highest median, independently of the country.